niccokunzmann/mundraub-android/README.md

 - [Travis][travis] to build the app and test the code
 - [GitHub] for publising and contributing to the code

+Languages:

+- Java for the app, Android 2.3 [GINGERBREAD]
+- HTML/CSS/JavaScript for the [map]

 [Mundraub.org]: https://mundraub.org
 [OpenLayers]: https://dev.openlayers.org
 [staticmap]: http://staticmap.openstreetmap.de